-He has served as a vice president of the Gerontological Society of America.
-He is currently an associate editor of The Gerontologist (for public policy studies) and on the editorial board of five other journals.
+Between 2011 and 2016 he served as an associate editor of The Gerontologist (for public policy studies) and is currently on the editorial board of four other journals.
 Much of his research focuses is on the comparative study of old-age security and the debate over generational equity.

+He has presented papers at professional meetings in 18 countries and has publications translated and published into 7 foreign languages.
 His books deal with such topics as the politics of aging, the senior movement, and social security.
 Recently he has published on such topics as ageism and the future of retirement security.
 He has written much about the partial privatization of pension systems and alternatives to privatization such as the use of notional defined contribution (NDC) schemes.
 Much of his recent work focuses in developments in East Asia, particular China and Japan.
-For a full list of publications Google “John B. Williamson” or go to www2.bc.edu/~jbw.
+For a full list of publications Google “John B. Williamson” or go to www2.bc.edu/john-williamson/.

 Appointed Associate Editor for Policy Studies, The Gerontologist, 2011-2016.

 Elected Member, Executive Board, Research Committee on the Sociology of Aging (RC11), International Sociological Association, 2010-2014.

 Elected Chair, Social Research, Policy, and Practice Section, Gerontological Society of America, 2007.

 Elected Secretary/Treasurers, Section on Aging and the Life Course, American Sociological Association, 1996.

 Elected Fellow in the Gerontological Society of America, 2001.